hypertidy/geodist/README.md

 [`sf`](https://cran.r-project.org/package=sf).
 (Note that `geodist` does not accept [`sf`](https://cran.r-project.org/package=sf)-format objects;
 the [`sf`](https://cran.r-project.org/package=sf) package itself should be used for that.)
-Note that The [mapbox cheap ruler algorithm](https://github.com/mapbox/cheap-ruler-cpp) is intended to provide approximate yet very fast distance calculations within small (typically intra-urban) areas.
+The [mapbox cheap ruler algorithm](https://github.com/mapbox/cheap-ruler-cpp) is intended to provide approximate yet very fast distance calculations within small areas (tens to a few hundred kilometres across).

 ### Benchmarks of geodetic accuracy